Deji69/Croupier/README.md

 4. Use the in-game ZHMModSDK UI to control the app or generate spins using the in-game overlay.

 ### Both
 * Once both are installed and running, 'Connected' should appear in the in-game Croupier UI.
-You can now control features of the app using the in-game UI controls.
+You can now control features of the app using the in-game UI controls, and the app will automatically spin when you enter the planning screen for a mission (unless 'Spin Lock' is enabled).
+* Note you can still use the app directly to manage spins and the in-game overlay, if enabled, will show the spin from the app.